Kylix-p/Note-app/README.md

 ### About

-It is an responsive web-app which allows users to create new notes, edit, save, delete as well as copy notes.
+It is an responsive web-app which allows users to create new notes, edit, save, delete as well as copy notes.You can also change theme Light and Dark.
 ---

 ---